-The RIR/CP summarizes data collection at the former DSCP since 1996, illustrates the Conceptual Site Model (CSM) for all media of concern, and describes the mitigation strategy.
+The RIR/CP summarizes data collection at the former DSCP since 1996, illustrates the Conceptual Site Model (CSM) for all media of concern, and details the mitigation strategy for each media of concern.
 In addition, the RIR/CP presents the path forward to achieve the release of liability under Act 2 by meeting remediation standards defined in the 2017 NIR.